 Employers who are calculating the applicable payment for employees whose monthly wage fluctuates can identify their furlough entitlement as the highest sum out of their average monthly earnings for the period comprising the tax year of 2019-2020 before the furlough period began, or the employees earnings in the corresponding month of the previous year.
 Employers may find it useful to highlight to employees the fact that the government will not cover additional elements such as bonuses and commission payments as these are not covered under the scheme.

 Employees retain their regular right to statutory annual leave — 5.6 weeks — and are recommended, where possible, to take their paid holiday days as normal in their current working year.
-Employees can take holiday whilst furloughed and should receive their usual pay from their employers while they are on annual leave.
+Employees can take holiday whilst furloughed and be paid holiday pay from their employer while they are on leave.

 Can furloughed employees carry over annual leave?

-Carrying over untaken annual leave is possible on the Coronavirus Job Retention Scheme.
-For workers who have not taken all of their statutory annual leave entitlement due to the coronavirus, they will now be able to carry over a maximum of 4 weeks’ unused leave into the next two leave years.
+An employer should be aware that carrying over untaken annual leave is now possible.
+For workers who have not taken all their statutory annual leave entitlement due to the coronavirus or COVID-19, they will now be able to carry over a maximum of 4 weeks’ unused leave into the next two leave years.

-Can employers ask employees to work during their furlough?
+Can employers ask employees to work during periods of furlough?

 Employees can, however, volunteer or undertake training.
 An employee can take part in volunteer work if it does not provide services to or generate revenue for, or on behalf of the employer or any associated organisation.
 Obviously, asking employees to volunteer to do tasks which by their nature help business operations, such as providing constructive guidance to employees who are not furloughed, is breaching the conditions of the scheme.

-Furloughed employees can also undertake training and carry out courses, such as online training in work-related matters, such as health and safety, apprenticeship coursework etc. Employers will need to be careful not to breach the National Minimum Wage legislation in doing so or become unable to sustain the grant.
+Furloughed employees can also undertake training and carry out courses, such as online training in work-related matters like health and safety or apprenticeship coursework.
+During periods of work or training employers will need to be careful not to breach the National Minimum Wage legislation..

 Are employers obliged to use the furlough scheme instead of making employees redundant?